Starbucks Egg White Bites

 Starbucks Egg White Bites ingredients

-• Use roasted red peppers instead of raw red bell peppers.
+• Use roasted red bell peppers instead of raw red bell peppers.

 • Add mushrooms for an earthy flavor.